Status messageActive context: kki_bg_colors_yellow

 FamilyLive Feasibility and Effectiveness Study

-This study will systematically evaluate the feasibility of conducting a randomized clinical trial of FL versus standard mental health care at the Family Center for children with a history of neglect and their caregivers who also have a history of childhood neglect, with or without trauma.
+This study will systematically evaluate the feasibility of conducting a randomized clinical trial of FL versus standard mental health care at the Center for Child and Family Traumatic Stress for children with a history of neglect and their caregivers who also have a history of childhood neglect, with or without trauma.
 Caregivers are defined as any adult who assumes primary responsibility for the child's daily care in the home environment, and may include a biological parent, adoptive parent, grandparent, aunt/uncle, sibling who has reached the age of majority who is the primary caretaker of the child client, etc. Evaluation methods include standardized instruments and EKG administered at baseline, 3, 6, and 12 months.

 Primary objective: To examine the feasibility of recruiting and conducting the proposed intervention and evaluation procedures on a cohort of children exposed to neglect and their caregivers using a randomized design.